-Sale of depreciable property to related
+Sale of depreciable property to related person.

-person.
 Generally, if you sell depreciable property to a related person (as defined in section 453(g)(3)), you may not report the sale using the installment method.
 For this purpose, depreciable property is any property that can be depreciated by the person or entity to whom you transfer it.
 However, you may use the installment method if you can show to the satisfaction of the IRS that avoidance of Federal income taxes was not one of the principal purposes of the sale (e.g., no significant tax deferral benefits will result from the sale).
 If the installment method does not apply, report the sale on Schedule D or Form 4797, whichever applies.
 Treat all payments you will receive as if they were received in the year of sale.
 Use FMV for any payment that is contingent as to amount.
 If the FMV cannot be readily determined, basis is recovered ratably.

 Pledge rule.
 If an installment obligation from a nondealer disposition of real property used in a trade or business or held for the production of rental income with a sales price over \$150,000 is pledged as security on debt after December 17, 1987, treat the net proceeds of the secured debt as a payment on the installment obligation.
-This rule applies to the disposition of any property under the installment method after 1988 with a sales price over \$150,000, except for farm property and personal use property disposed of by an individual.
-The amount treated as a payment cannot exceed the excess of the total contract price over any payments received under the contract before the secured debt was obtained.
+This rule also applies to the disposition of any property under the installment method after 1988 with a sales price over \$150,000, except for farm property and personal use property disposed of by an individual.